-Applications for Heart Failure/Transplant, and Clinical Cardiac Electro-physiology fellowships are available for download below.
-The deadline to submit an application for these fellowships is the 1st Monday of each year.
+Clinical Cardiac Electro-physiology fellowship is available for download below.
+The deadline to submit an application for this fellowship is the 1st Monday of each year.
 You must have completed a General Cardiology Fellowship program to apply.

 A variety of research projects are in progress in the Division of Cardiology.
 In addition to basic science research programs, the Division is active in clinical research projects.
 Fellows are encouraged to participate in research projects and are supported in individual projects they may wish to pursue.
 The Division is well supplied with equipment and support personnel necessary for clinical investigation in all aspects of cardiovascular medicine and basic laboratory research.
 Animal research facilities are available, including the UCLA School of Medicine Vivarium for the care of animals.